20 Best sticker fonts for eye-catching decals (2026)

 20. Wild Youth

-This lovely script looks perfect for stickers with motivational (or, dare I say, basic) quotes.
-Like it or not, it is a popular type of sticker design, and this font is versatile enough to work with just about any design or background.
-The commercial license is a bargain at just $16!
+This lovely script is made for stickers with motivational quotes.
+Like it or not, that is a popular category, and this font is versatile enough to work with almost any design or background.
+The commercial license is a bargain at around $16.

 Tip: Mix and match!